• Skip to primary navigation

 • Make transmitter and receiver circuits one by one.

-• Give audio input to transmitter.
+• Also, give audio input to transmitter.

 • Circuit will still work good and we must try different parts too.